-'Committee' also refers to 'a sub-committee' of the Council's Audit and Governance Committee.
+'Committee' also refers to 'a sub-committee' of the Council's Audit and Governance Committee or a sub-committee thereof.-

 'Legal Adviser' means the officer responsible for providing legal advice to the Committee.
 This may be the Monitoring Officer or the Deputy Monitoring Officer, another legally qualified officer of the authority, or someone appointed for this purpose from outside the authority.